 For dfdl:lengthKind 'explicit' (expression), the processor cannot automatically determine in what way the length information is to be stored.
-Normally the values of one or more elements would be computed using dfdl:outputValueCalc, with expressions that measure the length of the element using functions such as dfdl:contentLength or dfdl:valueLength.
+Normally the value of the element would be computed using dfdl:outputValueCalc, using an expression that measures the length of the element using functions such as dfdl:contentLength or dfdl:valueLength.

 For dfdl:lengthKind 'prefixed' the processor automatically determines the value to store in the prefix, based on the length of the infoset element, and the properties which modify the interpretation of the prefix length value, such as dfdl:prefixIncludesPrefixLength.